NathanAsowata/cinema-world/README.md

 * I also wrote tests for the essential components of this project.

 ## If I had more time I would change this
-* I would improve the design of the movie details page
+* I would add a feature to show similar movies
 * I would add a feature for TV shows

 ## Available Scripts